nielscup/ShareFile/README.md

 # Share File Plugin for Xamarin and Windows

-Share File for Xamarin.iOS and Xamarin.Android.
-This plugin will let you share files in Xamarin.Android and Xamarin.iOS.
+Share File for Xamarin.iOS, Xamarin.Android and Windows.
+This plugin will let you share files in Xamarin.Android and Xamarin.iOS and Windows.

 #### Setup
 * Available on nuget: https://www.nuget.org/packages/Plugin.ShareFile/